 Disability can seem complicated and individuals can feel and identify in different ways when applied to themselves and their lives.

-Daydream Cinema draws on the social model of disability.
-You can find out more in this video from Shape Arts.
+You can find out more about the social model of disability in this video from Shape Arts.

-We believe organisations should provide accessible environments and where possible remove the barriers disabled and neurodivergent people face when accessing their events, spaces and workplaces.
+We believe organisations should provide accessible environments and, where possible, remove the barriers disabled and neurodivergent people face when accessing their events, spaces and workplaces.

-The term neurodivergent was coined by Kassiane Asasumasu to highlight how smaller groups with neurological differences from the typical can face barriers and become marginalised within larger neurodiverse settings.
+Neurodiversity highlights that neurological differences are a natural part of the human experience.
+As a species, we are neurodiverse.
+The term neurodivergent refers to how smaller groups with neurological differences from the typical can face barriers and become marginalised within larger neurodiverse settings.

 Daydream Cinema’s current organisational experience focuses on people who are autistic, or have ADHD and/or learning disabilities.
 However, neurodiversity is an umbrella term that can include, but is not limited to: